stock2shop/connector/readme.md

 The connector code for "memory" channels makes use of an in-memory state class which is designed to mimic the behavior of a RESTful API.
-There are unit tests for each method in the [ChannelState](tests/www/v1/stock2shop/dal/channels/memory/ChannelStateTest.php) class whave been provided for your reference.
+There are unit tests for each method in the [ChannelState](tests/www/v1/stock2shop/dal/channels/memory/ChannelStateTest.php) class, which been provided for your reference.

 Your unit tests must extend the [TestCase](tests/TestCase.php) class.
 There is no need to add tests for the methods which are already evaluated in the E2E test.